micgonzalez/DSC540_Mid_Term_Project/README.md

 # DSC540_Mid_Term_Project
 you will be working on a mid-term project that takes you through a data cleansing project.

 You will select a dataset, perform various cleansing methods using Python to the dataset and submit your newly formatted readable dataset.The first step is selecting a dataset.
-Your dataset must have a minimum of 1000 records and 15-20 variables.The authors of our book Data Wrangling with Python have some suggestions where datasets can be found on Pages 130-140 of your book.
+Your dataset must have a minimum of 1000 records and 15-20 variables.The authors of our book Data Wrangling with Python have some suggestions where datasets can be found on Pages 130-140 of your textbook.

 Some other helpful places to find datasets include: